 PCS notices that one of the Eligibility Criteria is that at least one Instalment has become due and has been paid.
-See "THE AGGREGATE PORTFOLIO - Eligibility Criteria", §(m):
+See "THE AGGREGATE PORTFOLIO - Eligibility Criteria", §(n):

-<<(m) Receivables in respect of which at least 1 (one) Instalment has been paid in full;>>.
+<<(n) receivables arising from Loan Agreements in respect of which at least 1 (one) Instalment has accrued and has been paid in full or, only with respect to Loans assisted by a credit protection insurance policy, at least 3 (three) Instalments have accrued and have been paid in full:>>>.